 The Gopher Tortoise Habitat Fund furthers the Florida Fish and Wildlife Conservation Commission’s (FWC) management plan to protect the threatened gopher tortoise.
 Funds will help obtain gopher tortoise habitat and assist with the cost of land-management activities needed to maintain suitable living and foraging conditions.

-Donations to the Florida Fish and Wildlife Conservation Commission’s Hunter Safety Fund are directed to the Youth Hunting Program of Florida.
+Registration payments for the Florida Fish and Wildlife Conservation Commission's Youth Hunting Program of Florida.

 The Lionfish Outreach Program goals include educating the public about the lionfish invasion, familiarizing the public with safe lionfish handling, and increasing participation in lionfish control efforts.
 Ongoing projects include development of the Reef Rangers Lionfish Control Program, a volunteer-based organization that encourages divers to regularly remove invasive lionfish; and the continuation of our annual Lionfish Removal and Awareness Day, a statewide event to promote awareness and involvement.